In-Game Humour

 • If Pikachu is particularly mad at you, it may turn its back to you.

-• If you talk to Pikachu just after healing it when it has fainted, it will give you a scolding "Pikaaa..." and look like it's all your fault.
+• If you talk to Pikachu just after healing it when it has fainted, it will give you a scolding "Pikaaa..." and look at you like it's all your fault.

 The Infamous Truck